‘Dog The Bounty Hunter’: Beth Chapman Doesn’t Want Pity, ‘Determined To Beat’ Throat Cancer Diagnosis

-Wife of Duane “Dog the Bounty Hunter” Chapman, Beth Chapman, said in a recent interview with People Magazine that she doesn’t want pity from people as she continues to fight a throat cancer diagnosis from August.
+Beth Chapman, the wife of Duane “Dog the Bounty Hunter” Chapman, said in a recent interview with People Magazine that she doesn’t want pity from people as she continues to fight a throat cancer diagnosis from August.
 The 50-year-old wife of Duane Chapman, 64, from the popular A&E bounty-hunting duo, Dog and Beth Chapman, opened up about her stage 2 throat cancer diagnosis, along with her personal thoughts on the disease and how she’s dealing with it, in a published interview with People Magazine on Monday.
 Beth Chapman revealed to readers that she isn’t going to “let the disease break her,” while also sharing that she is “determined to beat” her throat cancer diagnosis.

 As previously reported by the Inquisitr, Duane “Dog” Chapman’s wife, Beth Chapman, shocked fans in September when she wrote an exclusive letter to Radar Online telling fans that she had received a stage 2 throat cancer diagnosis two weeks before.
 Duane and Beth Chapman have been officially off the small screen since their last A&E reality TV series, Dog and Beth: On the Hunt, ended in August of 2015.
 However, Dog and Beth had already garnered a large fan-base from their previous long-running reality TV series, Dog the Bounty Hunter, that also ran on the A&E network for eight full seasons, from August of 2004 through June of 2012.